unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 Drawing can be performed with these methods:

- * [UtilizationReport](#the-utilizationreport-type) draw(viewport, scrollX, maxValue) - draw the *ChunkView* in the given viewport at the given offset.
+ * [DrawReport](#the-drawreport-type) draw(viewport, scrollX, maxValue) - draw the *ChunkView* in the given viewport at the given offset.
 The maxValue argument helps determine how vertically stretched the content should be; it specifies the primary value that should correspond to data points which take up the full height of the canvas viewport.

 # Events